datarobot/airflow-provider-datarobot/docs/examples/model_training_xgboost.md

----
-title: Model Training XGBoost
-description: Train an XGBoost model from a new project and register the model for deployment.
-path: datarobot_provider/examples/model_training_xgboost.py

----

 # Model Training XGBoost
-`datarobot_provider/examples/model_training_xgboost.py`

-This section summarizes the purpose and/or use of the DAG in a couple sentences.
-Unless otherwise necessary, try not to exceed four sentences, and keep each sentence on its own line in the code (it will still render as a paragraph).
+`path: datarobot_provider/examples/model_training_xgboost.py`

+This DAG demonstrates how to use the DataRobot provider for Apache Airflow to wrangle snowflake data, create a new project, train an XGBoost model from a selected blueprint, and register it to DataRobot MLOps for use as a future deployment.

 ## Requirements